mconway890/wine-list-cli-app/NOTES.md

-- A command line interface for the day's top wines.
+- A command line interface for the day's top wines & the years top wines.

 - User types wine_list